waymondo/hoardable/README.md

 ### Model Callbacks

-Sometimes you might want to do something with a version before or after it gets inserted to the database.
-You can access it in `before/after/around_versioned` callbacks on the source record as `hoardable_version`.
-These happen around `.save`, which is enclosed in an ActiveRecord transaction.
+Sometimes you might want to do something with a version after it gets inserted to the database.
+You can access it in `after_versioned` callbacks on the source record as `hoardable_version`.
+These happen within `ActiveRecord`’s `.save`, which is enclosed in an ActiveRecord transaction.

 There are also `after_reverted` and `after_untrashed` callbacks available as well, which are called on the source record after a version is reverted or untrashed.